melsman/mlkit/download.md

 ### The Sources

-The MLKit source tree contains the sources for
+The MLKit sources are [hosted at Github](https://github.com/melsman/mlkit) and contains the sources for

 * The MLKit native compiler.
 * [SMLserver](http://smlserver.org), an efficient Apache2 web server plugin for serving Web sites written in Standard ML.